Livingstone Adventist Academy

 Livingstone Adventist Academy is a special place that offers rich and meaningful experiences for its students.
 Our staff is here to inspire students to know God, seek wisdom and serve others.

-This is my second year as Principal of Livingstone Adventist Academy, 11th year as a Principal and 34th year in education.
+This is my fourth year as Principal of Livingstone Adventist Academy, 13th year as a Principal and 36th year in education.

 Prior to working as a Principal, I worked as a School Psychologist in the Public School system in Southern California and Southern Oregon for 22 years.
 I graduated with a Bachelor of Science degree at Walla Walla University in Psychology and minor in Biology.
 Soon after, I earned a Masters of Science Degree in Counseling and Guidance and an Educational Specialist Degree in School Psychology from Loma Linda University.